When it comes to Skin care, there are holy grails with justifiable reasons.

 Apart from tightening the skin and treating blemishes, prescription strength Retinol helps rejuvenate the skin, clears discolouration and the appearance of fine line.

 Retinoids should not be used with Vitamin C even if layered.
 It cancels each other out and render both ineffective.
-Weaker strength Retinol, known as Tretinoin is also effective in reversing sun damages and signs of aging.
+Higher strength Retinol, known as Tretinoin is also effective in reversing sun damages and signs of aging.

 5. Essences– Essences have become an essential ingredient in Skin care regimen.
 The consistency is lighter than a serum and more water-like which makes it easy to penetrate the skin’s surface.
 Essences are great for preparing the skin to receive treatments.
 It is usually used after a Toner and before an Ampoule (Ampoule, if interested in the Korean skincare regimen).